-Since Wietse and I wanted to be back on time (it was Father's day after all!) in Calgary we decided to get up at 4:45 and be hiking by around 6-6:30 after having breakfast, cleaning up camp and driving to the Red Rock Canyon trailhead parking area.
+After big days on Akamina Ridge / Forum Peak and then Newman, Spionkop and Avion we were ready for a third big day on Sunday, June 21 2009.
+Since Wietse and I wanted to be back on time (it was Father's day after all!) in Calgary we decided to get up at 4.45 and be hiking by around 6-6.30 after having breakfast, cleaning up camp and driving to the Red Rock Canyon trailhead parking area.

 Just like the Snowshoe Trail, the Blakiston Creek Trail is probably a good candidate for your bike, if you have one.
-Unlike the Snowshoe Trail, this one is quite scenic and does a better job of distracting you from your aching feet, assuming you've already done 5 peaks and about 40km in the previous 2 days! ;-)
+Unlike the Snowshoe Trail, this one is quite scenic and does a better job of distracting you from your aching feet, assuming you've already done 5 peaks and over 40km in the previous 2 days! ;-)

 We hadn't seen any bears while hiking yet on this 3 day trip, which is just as surprising as the lack of wind we were continuing to experience.
 Waterton is literally crawling with both Black and Grizzly Bears and on any given visit you are pretty guaranteed to run into some bruins on the trails.
 Hiking next to a rush creek seemed to open up a bear encounter so we continued our practice of yelling "hey bear" every 50-100 meters.
 This method certainly seems to work because I've never surprised a bear or any other intimidating animal while practicing "safe yelling" in the mountains.

 Again I was glad I had a map and after the second major drainage crossing I knew that the third was our way up Anderson.
 On hindsight we should have just headed up that third drainage as soon as we crossed the creek because we ended up traversing from Nugara's photo location to climber's right, towards that creek, anyway but Andrew's directions worked fine too.
 The lower slopes of Anderson are covered in a blanket of low shrubs and trees, making the first 30 minutes sweaty and sore.
 The weather was very warm but the clouds were already starting to build.
-The lack of wind was becoming downright disturbing - maybe global warming? :-)
+The lack of wind was becoming downright disturbing - maybe global warming? .-)

 One thing you should know about Anderson Peak.
 It's a LONGGGGGG way up from the Blakiston Creek Trail.
 I know it doesn't really look like it but when Nugara says it's a foreshortened slope you should believe him 'cause it is!
 After gaining about 400 meters of vertical elevation it looked like we 'only' had another 300 to go but my altimeter watch said otherwise!
 (It was more like 500 to the col and 700 to the peak!)